 The duty on the doctor to act in a way that is reasonable applies whether the matter concerns treatment, diagnosis or advice.

 In some cases, particularly in private healthcare, a patient may have a contract with a doctor in respect of his or her treatment.
 In the absence of any specific provisions, the standard of care is the same as that described above.
-However, it should be noted that if a doctor guarantees a particular result then, if the doctor fails to produce that result, the doctor may be in breach of contract even if he or she has not in fact been negligent.
+However, it should be noted that if a doctor guarantees a particular result, and then fails to produce that result, the doctor may be in breach of contract even if he or she has not in fact been negligent.

 Sometimes the only explanation is that there has been negligence.
 An example would be where a surgeon amputated the wrong leg.
 In these sorts of cases there is a presumption that the doctor was negligent and it is then up to him or her to prove otherwise.

-In addition to proving that the doctor has failed to meet the relevant standard of care, the claimant also has to establish that this failure either directly caused the injuries alleged or significantly contributed to them.
-This element of the claim is very often difficult to demonstrate; it may be easy to prove that the doctor did something wrong but this failure cannot be shown to have caused the patient’s injuries.
-For example, a patient may be able to show that a psychiatrist’s diagnosis was wrong, but it is much harder to show that this has contributed to his or her existing mental distress.
+In addition to proving that the doctor has failed to meet the relevant standard of care, the claimant also has to establish that this failure either directly caused the injuries alleged or materially contributed to them.
+This element of the claim is very often difficult to prove; it may be easy to prove that the doctor did something wrong but this failure does not necessarily mean that it caused the patient’s injuries.
+For example, a patient may be able to show that a psychiatrist’s diagnosis was wrong, but then fails to prove that this has contributed to his or her existing mental distress.
 In some cases there has been a clear breach of duty, but no damage has resulted at all.
-Again, in this case, no compensation would be payable.
+Again, in such cases , no compensation would be payable.

-It may sometimes be the case that the treating medical professional or their employer will admit that there has been a breach of duty.
-However this is not enough to say that that person or employer is liable for any damages.
-In order to establish liability it must be shown that the breach of duty caused the damage.
+It may sometimes be the case that the treating medical professional or their employer will admit that there has been negligence. .
+However this does not automatically mean that that person or employer is liable to pay damages.
+In order to establish liability it must be shown that the negligence/breach of duty caused the damage.